Pasqualecoder/github-commit-updater/README.md

-Sure, here's an updated README with the addition of the `/update` command and the explanation for its usage:

----

 # Telegram Git Commit Bot

 The Telegram Git Commit Bot is a Python script that monitors a Git repository and sends updates to a Telegram chat whenever a new commit is made.
 This README provides instructions on how to install and use the bot.